BetterCodeHub/pitch/PITCHME.md

 - SIG is ISO 27001 certified
 - No permanent storage of source code on Better Code Hub infrastructure
 - Pricing: $20 per user/month + yearly service fee
+- Option to bundle with other SIG services

 ---